RustyReich/Multris/README.md

 ```
 ##### GAME MODES
 ```
     MULTRIS - All pieces are a random size.
   NUMERICAL - All pieces are the selected size.
               Unlock larger sizes by reaching high levels in smaller sizes.
+     CUSTOM - Same as MULTRIS mode except that the maximum piece size can be selected.
+MULTIPLAYER - Battle against another player in MULTRIS mode.
 ```
 ##### GAMEPLAY
 ```